Har-Var/Indian-General-Election-2019/README.md

 - [Har-Var](https://github.com/Har-Var)

 ## Acknowledgments
 Major thanks to the Election Commision of India (ECI) for providing the primary data for this project.
-Here is a list of links the data was sourced from:
+The data was sourced from the following links:
 - https://old.eci.gov.in/files/file/13539-33-constituency-wise-detailed-result/
 - https://github.com/datameet/maps/tree/master/parliamentary-constituencies